openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     4. Verify that traffic can be successfully sent from and received on the MAC and IP address associated with the logical port.
     5. Configure a new IP address on the instance associated with the logical port.
     6. Confirm that the instance cannot communicate with that IP address.
-    7. Configure a new MAC address on the instance associated with the logical port.
-    8. Confirm that the instance cannot communicate with that MAC address and the original IP address.

 Expected result
 ###############

 Instances should not communicate with new ip and mac addresses but it should communicate with old IP.

 Check connectivity between instances with same ip in different tenants.